-Hello and welcome to our weekly travel media and technology bulletin featuring the latest developments on media and technology around the world, published every Tuesday at 06:00 BST.
+Hello and welcome to our weekly travel media and technology bulletin, published every Tuesday at 06:00 GMT.

 The Canadian Broadcasting Corporation’s “Uncover” podcast investigates the unsolved mystery of Canadian Pacific Flight 21.

 On 8 July 1965, a bomb exploded on board Canadian Pacific Air Lines Flight 21 which was bound from Vancouver, via a number of stops, to Whitehorse, Yukon.

 The DC6-B aircraft crashed in Cariboo country, 170 miles north east of Vancouver.
 All 52 people on board the aircraft died, including 6 crew members and 46 passengers.